Castello Brown: Residential history

 Montague Yeats-Brown purchased the Castello from the Italian State in 1870 for 7,000 lire.
 His father, British consul Timothy Yeats-Brown, had settled in Genoa with his family after a period in Portovenere, inspired by the Romanticism of Lord Byron and Percy Bysshe Shelley.
 Though British by nationality, the Yeats-Brown children identified closely with Ligurian culture and regarded themselves as Genoese.

 Yeats-Brown commissioned architect Alfredo D'Andrade to adapt the former fortress into a private villa.
-The structure retained its historic form while gaining domestic refinements.
-On the terrace, the former battery, he planted two maritime pines that remain visible today.
+On the terrace, formerly the battery, he planted two maritime pines that remain visible today.
 The interiors were furnished with items salvaged from clippers, in a restrained and formal English style.
 Artworks displayed in his study included paintings by the artist Moenis and a copy of a work by William Hogarth.

-The villa became a gathering place for aristocratic and cultural figures of the late 19th century.
-Among its guests were Lord Carnarvon, the Egyptologist associated with the discovery of Tutankhamun's tomb, and Baron von Mumm, a Champagne producer and industrialist.
+Guests at the villa included Lord Carnarvon, the Egyptologist associated with the discovery of Tutankhamun's tomb, and Baron Alfons Mumm von Schwarzenstein, a German diplomat of the G. H. Mumm champagne family.
 Both men owned residences nearby and maintained a friendship with Yeats-Brown.
+Mumm had purchased the Villa di San Giorgio, which is located next to an old fortification tower at the narrow point between the mainland and the castle peninsula, and expanded and remodelled it.

 Jocelyn and Lieutenant-Colonel John Baber, CBE, purchased Castello Brown in 1949.
-The couple took a scholarly interest in the structure.
 John Baber wrote a now-rare book on medieval Portofino, while Jocelyn Baber researched the castle chapel, including a complete 1607 inventory.
 The Babers maintained the villa until 1961, when it was sold to the municipality of Portofino, which has since preserved it as a public museum and cultural venue.

 In popular culture

-Elizabeth von Arnim set her 1922 novel The Enchanted April at Castello Brown, depicting it as a secluded and restorative Italian villa.
+Elizabeth von Arnim set her 1922 novel The Enchanted April at Castello Brown.
 The 1991 British film adaptation, directed by Mike Newell and starring Miranda Richardson and Joan Plowright, was filmed on location at the Castello and in the surrounding area.